BitMind-AI/bitmind-subnet/README.md

    ```

 ## Predict
-- Prediction logic, specific to the trained model your miner is hosting, resides in `bitmind/miner/predict.py`
+- Prediction logic specific to the trained model your miner is hosting resides in `bitmind/miner/predict.py`
 - If you train a custom model, or change the `base_transforms` used in training (defined in `bitmind.image_transforms`) you may need to update `predict.py` accordingly.
 - Miners return a single float between 0 and 1, where a value above 0.5 represents a prediction that the image is fake.
 - Rewards are based on accuracy.
 The reward from each challenge is binary.